 Cartiva® Implant Maintain Mobility after Big Toe Joint Arthritis Treatment

 Big toe joint arthritis, or hallux rigidus, affects the metatarsophalangeal joint (MTP joint) where the foot and big toe join.
 Because of the way our feet move, the MTP joint is especially prone to arthritis, which can severely affect your comfort, mobility, and activity.
-At Advanced Foot & Ankle Specialists, board-certified foot and ankle specialist Dr. Rachel Balloch offers the Cartiva® implant and other treatments for big toe joint arthritis.
-During your consultation at our orthopedic practice serving Hartford County, CT, Dr. Balloch will thoroughly review your condition to determine whether the Cartiva implant is right for you.
+At Advanced Foot & Ankle Specialists, our board-certified foot and ankle specialists, Drs.
+Rachel Balloch and Danielle Butto, offer the Cartiva® implant and other treatments for big toe joint arthritis.
+During your consultation at our orthopedic practice serving Hartford County, CT, our doctors will thoroughly review your condition to determine whether the Cartiva implant is right for you.
 For the right candidate, the Cartiva implant can provide long-lasting pain relief and dramatically improved function with an expedited recovery time.

 Symptoms of Big Toe Joint Arthritis